 What to eat

-Running puts a lot of stress on your body, so you need to fuel adequately to ensure you can recover and repair, and therefore get stronger and fitter.
-We like to use the analogy between our bodies and a car - when you're driving further, you'll burn more petrol and need to fill up the tank more - the same can be said for your running.
-As you build up your mileage, or it's one of those bigger training days/weeks, you're going to need to make sure you're putting more into your 'tank' or eating more!
-This nicely brings us onto mention calories.
+Running puts a lot of stress on your body, so you need to fuel adequately to ensure you can recover and repair, and become fitter and stronger.
+We like to use the analogy between our bodies and a car; when you drive further, you'll burn more petrol and need to fill up the tank more.
+The same can be said for running.
+As you build up your mileage, or enter a bigger training day/week, you're going to need to put more in your 'tank'.
+This brings us nicely onto calories.

 Calories

-Our TDEE (total daily energy expenditure) is made up of three figures.
+Our TDEE (total daily energy expenditure) is the sum of three figures.
 Our BMR (basal metabolic rate) is the number of calories it takes to run our vital organs and sustain daily life (60 - 75% of your daily calories).
-Our activity thermogenesis the amount of calories burned from moving our bodies (15 - 30% of daily calories).
+Our activity thermogenesis is the amount of calories burned from moving our bodies (15 - 30% of daily calories).
 Finally, the thermic effect of food is the energy required to process and digest food (10% of daily calories).
-If you'd like to estimate your daily calorie intake or TDEE you can use a simple calculator online.
+If you'd like to estimate your daily calorie intake or TDEE, you can use a simple calculator online.

 Fats v Carbs